theislab/moscot_notebooks/CONTRIBUTING.rst

 Datasets for examples/tutorials
 -------------------------------
 For showcasing functions, please use one of the datasets shipped with moscot.
-If you would like to add a new dataset, please open an issue.
+If you would like to add a new dataset, please open an issue in the moscot repository.

 - `moscot.datasets.bone_marrow <https://moscot.readthedocs.io/en/latest/genapi/moscot.datasets.bone_marrow.html#moscot.datasets.bone_marrow>`_ - multiome data of bone marrow measurements
 - `moscot.datasets.c_elegans <https://moscot.readthedocs.io/en/latest/genapi/moscot.datasets.c_elegans.html#moscot.datasets.c_elegans>`_ - scRNA-seq time-series dataset of C.elegans embryogenesis